Blockstream/gdk/docs/source/gdk-json.rst

 :blinding_key: The blinding public key for the output.
 :commitment: The hex-encoded value commitment.
 :is_blinded: For user wallet outputs, a boolean indicating whether or not the output is blinded.
-:is_confidential: For user wallet outputs, alays true when ``is_blinded`` is true.
+:is_confidential: For user wallet outputs, always true when ``is_blinded`` is true.
 :nonce_commitment: The hex-encoded nonce commitment.
 :script: For user wallet outputs, the scriptpubkey of this output.
-:unblinded_address: For user wallet outputs, the non-confidential address corresponding to ``address``.
+:unconfidential_address: For user wallet outputs, the non-confidential address
+    corresponding to ``address``.
+This is provided for informational purposes only and should not be used to receive.

 .. _external-tx-detail: